 Can ask for help.

-Not be the main decision maker and breadwinner.
+Not be the primary decision maker and breadwinner.

-Can support his partner if he or she is the main breadwinner.
+Can support their partner if they are the primary breadwinner.

 Not stubborn and more open to ideas.